TALZENNA- talazoparib capsule

 General information about the safe and effective use of TALZENNA.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use TALZENNA for a condition for which it is not prescribed.
-Do not give TALZENNA to other people, even if they have the same symptoms you have.
+Do not give TALZENNA to other people, even if they have the same symptoms that you have.
 It may harm them.
 You can ask your healthcare provider or pharmacist for information about TALZENNA that is written for health professionals.

 What are the ingredients in TALZENNA?

-Active ingredient: talazoparib tosylate.
+Active ingredient: talazoparib tosylate

 Inactive ingredients: silicified microcrystalline cellulose (sMCC).
 The capsule shells contain hypromellose (HPMC), yellow iron oxide, red iron oxide and titanium dioxide.
 The printing ink contains shellac, black iron oxide, potassium hydroxide, ammonium hydroxide, and propylene glycol.